-5. Ms Željka Škaričić, PAP/RAC Director, opened the meeting and welcomed the participants, expressing her great satisfaction for having representatives from 16 Mediterranean countries present at the workshop.
-She emphasized the role of the Barcelona Convention as a framework to harmonize the Mediterranean countries approach to MSP - applying same methods and same tools to implement the MSP in their respective countries.
+- 5. Ms Željka Škaričić, PAP/RAC Director, opened the meeting and welcomed the participants, expressing her great satisfaction for having representatives from 16 Mediterranean countries present at the workshop.
+She emphasized the role of the Barcelona Convention as a framework to harmonize the Mediterranean countries approach to MSP applying same methods and same tools to implement the MSP in their respective countries.
 In that context, she highlighted the importance of a Common Regional Framework for ICZM (to be presented for adoption at the CoP 21 in Naples, Italy, in December 2019) and a Conceptual Framework for the MSP (adopted at the CoP 20 in Tirana, Albania, in December 2017).
-She thanked IMELS for supporting this workshop, as well as for implementing many other related activities, and welcomed UNESCO-IOC to transfer their worldwide experience in MSP to the audience.

-6. Ms Silvia Sartori welcomed the participants on behalf of IMELS, highlighting the importance of gathering countries around the table to discuss the implementation of MSP.
+She thanked IMELS for supporting this workshop, as well as for implementing many other related activities, and welcomed IOC-UNESCO to transfer their worldwide experience in MSP to the audience. - 6.
+Ms Silvia Sartori welcomed the participants on behalf of IMELS, highlighting the importance of gathering countries around the table to discuss the implementation of MSP.
 She also stressed the importance of the workshop in the context of EUSAIR pillar 3 with specific focus on MSP and ICZM.
-In terms of links of the workshop with the relevant MSP initiatives in the Mediterranean, SUPREME and SIMWESTMED projects were highlighted, as well as the future CAMP project between Albania and Italy that should ensure harmonization of coastal management.
+In terms of links of the workshop with the relevant MSP initiatives in the Mediterranean,

+SUPREME and SIMWESTMED projects were highlighted, as well as the future CAMP project between Albania and Italy that should ensure harmonization of coastal management.

-7. Ms Aya Khalil welcomed the participants on behalf of IOC-UNESCO, introducing the relevance of MSPglobal for the Mediterranean.
-Also, she announced that, in the context of MSPglobal and with the support of the Government of the Kingdom of the Netherlands, the MSP Challenge game will be used with all participants during a half-day session.
+7. Ms Aya Khalil welcomed the participants on behalf of IOC-UNESCO, introducing the relevance of the MSPglobal Initiative for the Mediterranean.
+She underlined synergies and close collaboration with PAP/RAC and announced the joint organization of regional trainings on MSP and the Sustainable Blue Economy in the coming months, to support the development of international guidelines on transboundary and cross-border MSP.
+Also, she indicated that, in the context of this project and with the support of the Government of the Kingdom of the Netherlands, the MSP Challenge game will be used with all participants during a half-day session.